A solution to the Cauchy dual subnormality problem for a cyclic analytic $2$-isometry with defect operator of rank two: Proof of the Main Theorem

-Though, we have $D(\mu)=H(B)$, we note here that we cannot apply the Theorem \ref{thm3} since it requires $\alpha_1$ and $\alpha_2$ to be distinct.
-Therefore, we modify the condition for our case as follows: \\We begin by stating a partial fraction formula which can be easily verified.
+is negative.\\ A description of the above matrix and the computations leading to the negativity of the said minor have been carried out below. \\We begin by stating a partial fraction formula which can be easily verified: